Najmuddin09/FashionRecommendedSystem/README .md

 -> By using preprocess_input() function, the images are converted from RGB to BGR, then each color channel is zero-centerd with respect to imageNet dataset, without scaling.

--> With predict() function the image is given to the ResNet50 model and flatten() to get 2048 embeddings of the image.
+-> With predict() function the image is given to the ResNet50 model and flatten() to get 2048 features of the image.

--> Normalized all the values of the embeddings to range from 0 to 1, using norm() function.
+-> Normalized all the values of the features to range from 0 to 1, using norm() function.

 Step 3: Export features
 -